T

 restaurant

-Dine in a charming Victorian house, reputedly one of Charleston's most haunted restaurants.
-They serve elevated Southern cuisine with a focus on fresh, local ingredients.
+Dine in a charming Victorian house, one of Charleston's oldest independent restaurants.
+Known for its elevated Southern cuisine and a rumored ghost, it offers a quintessential Lowcountry dining experience.

 3. Afternoon